 Sand Spring is the place they call the sand dunes and a dry wash close to Totem Pole; that’s where Wayne tries to shoot Natalie Wood and orders Jeffrey Hunter to „stand aside!“ Also on Sand Spring, the bloodthirsty Ethan starts chasing Debbie in the final scene (before the scene cuts to Bronson Canyon in the Hollywood hills).

-The arch-shaped cave in which Wayne and Jeffrey Hunter take shelter from the Comanche has been a nameless dumping ground for the Navajo tribe for years.
+The arch-shaped cave in which John Wayne and Jeffrey Hunter take shelter from the Comanche in The Searchers has been a nameless dumping ground for the Navajo tribe for years but has now been cleared.

 In The Searchers, Ethan observes Scar's camp from the rock ledge now called Ford's Point, with Merrick Butte in the background (turn to the other side and you see the Three Sisters which is actually the place where the shot the "Don't call me uncle" scene).
 Wayne was back standing on Ford's Point for the television special The American West of John Ford, broadcasted on CBS TV on December 5, 1971. „To me, this will always be John Ford Country,“ Wayne introduced the show.